-Also, the number of people paying for sex is still relatively low — as far as they’re are willing to admit.
+Also, the number of people paying for sex is still relatively low — as far as they're willing to admit.
 Approximately 1.8 percent of people copped to it back then, and 3.2 percent are saying they’ve done it now.

 With Great Power Comes Great Responsibility

 If people are having more sex, education about contraception is more important than ever.
 Male and female condoms are a go-to for casual sex and the only forms of birth control that protect against sexually transmitted infections.
 For more options and information, check out this article about finding the right birth control for your body.

 Were you surprised by any of this information?
 Do you think these shifting trends are good, bad or neutral?
 Let us know in the comments section!